Tips for managing chronic illnesses during COVID-19

 Have a chronic disease?
 Here’s how you can continue to manage your illness and take care of yourself.

-Nurse case managers at Blue Cross and Blue Shield of North Carolina (Blue Cross NC) are working hard to help members with existing health conditions stay safe.
-Four of these nurses—Roanne Ray, Ebb Olwell, Cary Holt, and Grace Denton—compiled a few tips for protecting yourself and staying healthy.
+Nurse case managers at Blue Cross and Blue Shield of North Carolina (Blue Cross NC) are here to help.
+Here are some of their tips for protecting yourself and staying safe.

 Consider getting groceries delivered, if you can, or asking a friend for help.

-If you have to go to the store, try to go early in the morning or late in the evening, when stores are less crowded.
-Stock up on several weeks of food at a time.
+If you have to go to the store, try to go early in the morning or late in the evening.
+During these times, stores are less crowded.
+While you’re there, stock up on several weeks of food.

 Wash your hands with soap and water before and after putting groceries away.